 Imports in Philippines averaged 2249160.05 USD Thousand from 1957 until 2021, reaching an all time high of 10724291.25 USD Thousand in October of 2018 and a record low of 37084.30 USD Thousand in February of 1963.
 This page provides the latest reported value for - Philippines Imports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Philippines Imports - values, historical data and charts - was last updated on December of 2021.

-Imports in Philippines is expected to be 8870000.00 USD Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Imports in Philippines to stand at 9210000.00 in 12 months time.
-In the long-term, the Philippines Imports is projected to trend around 9580000.00 USD Thousand in 2020, according to our econometric models.
+Imports in Philippines is expected to be 9500000.00 USD Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Philippines Imports is projected to trend around 8500000.00 USD Thousand in 2022, according to our econometric models.